threefoldtech/threefold_connect/README.md

 If you have Threefold related questions, we provide a support chat where we will answer your questions as soon as possible!

-## New codebase

-In June 2022, a new codebase has been written for this project.
-It is built on turborepository.
-This codebase is still in development and not ready yet, you can find this under v2 branch.

 ## Local development

 ### External repositories